Nathan ben Moses Hannover

-Nathan Nata ben Moses Hannover (נתן נטע הנובר) was a Ruthenian Jewish historian, Talmudist, and kabbalist.
+Nathan Nata ben Moses Hannover (נתן נטע הנובר) was a Ruthenian Jewish historian, Talmudist, and Kabbalist.

 Biography

 Hannover lived at Zaslav, Volhynia, and when that town was attacked by the Cossacks he fled to Prague and eventually Venice, where he studied Kabbalah under Rabbis Chaim HaKohen, Moses Zacuto as well as Rabbi Samuel Aboab.
-Later he became rabbi of Iași, Moldavia, and afterward, according to Jacob Aboab, he returned to Italy.
+Later, he became rabbi of Iași, Moldavia, and afterward, according to Jacob Aboab, he returned to Italy.

 He died, according to Leopold Zunz (Kalender, 5623, p.
-18), at Ungarisch-Brod, Moravia, on 14 July 1663.
-Jacob Aboab, however, in a letter to Unger (Wolf, Bibl.
+18), in Uherský Brod, Moravia, on 14 July 1663.
+Jacob Aboab, however, in a letter to Theophil Unger (Wolf, Bibl.
 Hebr. iii., No. 1728), gives Pieve di Sacco, Italy, as the place of Hannover's death, without indicating the date.
 The place of his birth is equally uncertain.
-According to Graziadio Nepi-Mordecai Ghirondi, (Toledot Gedole Yisrael, p.
-270) he was born at Kraków, but Steinschneider claims that "Nathan Hannover" and "Nathan of Kraków" were two different individuals.
+According to Graziadio Nepi-Mordecai Ghirondi (Toledot Gedole Yisrael, p.
+270), he was born at Kraków, but Steinschneider claims that "Nathan Hannover" and "Nathan of Kraków" were two different individuals.